 There were also scenic fluted cliffs (part of the Ko’olau Range) providing a good scenic backdrop for photographs when we reached the apex of the hike.

 However, I’m not sure if the twisted mountain had anything to do with these pali (cliffs).

-As far as I know, Maunawili Falls is not administered by any official authority.
+Maunawili Falls resides on the island of Oahu, Hawaii.
+As far as I know, it is not administered by any official authority.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting the Department of Land and Natural Resources (DLNR) website.

 From the Honolulu/Waikiki area, head west on the H-1 Freeway to the Pali Highway (Hwy 61).